NCAR/DART/docs/pages/Getting_Started.md

 observation definition.

 DART makes a further distinction between specific *observation types* and generic *quantities*.
+Essentially, an *observation type* can be considered to be instrument-specific and the *quantity* is something you learned about in physics.
+As an example, 'RADIOSONDE_TEMPERATURE' is an *observation type* of the fundamental *quantity* 'TEMPERATURE'.
 The role of the various obs_def input files is to define the mapping between the types and quantities, and optionally to provide type-specific processing routines.
+Specifying many observation types allows DART to be able to evaluate some observations and assimilate others - even if both instrument measure the same *quantity*.

 A single obs_def output module is created by the program *preprocess* from two kinds of input files.
-First, a DEFAULT obs_def module (normally called DEFAULT_obs_def_mod.F90 and documented in the `DARTHOME/observations/forward_operators` directory) is used as a template into which the preprocessor incorporates information from zero or more special obs_def modules (for example, `obs_def_1d_state_mod.f90` or
+First, a DEFAULT obs_def module (normally called `DEFAULT_obs_def_mod.F90` and documented in the `DARTHOME/observations/forward_operators` directory) is used as a template into which the preprocessor incorporates information from zero or more special obs_def modules (for example, `obs_def_1d_state_mod.f90` or